 “Our price change reflects the significant investments we’ve made in new TV shows and films, as well as improvements to our product.”

 After a one month free trial, Netflix subscribers are automatically switched to the £9.99 per month package.
 Users can view or change their payment plan in their account settings.
 Go to ‘Change Plan‘ to find out more.

 Netflix also includes a download feature allowing subscribers to store some – but not all – programmes on their mobile devices and watch offline, ideal for when travelling or when you don’t have access to the internet.

 Netflix is available in the UK, along with over 190 other countries.
 However, Netflix’s library of content varies by country, so what’s available in the UK isn’t always available in the US.
-For an up-to-date guide to the best TV shows and movies on Netflix, click here.

 How to sign up to Netflix

 Go to www.netflix.com and follow the instructions.
 Subscribers need a valid email address and a credit or debit card (but the first month for new customers is free).
 You create an account with your email and choose a password, and after that you can start watching.